iterative/mlem.ai/content/docs/get-started/index.md

 # Get Started

-For this guide, we will need a Python environment with the following python packages installed: `pandas`, `scikit-learn`, `mlem[fastapi,heroku]`.
+## Setup

-Additionally, we'll require `docker` to be installed on your local machine to showcase building and deploying a containerized model server.
+For this guide, we will need a Python environment with the following python packages installed: `pandas`, `scikit-learn` and `mlem[fastapi]`.
+Additionally, we'll require `docker` to be installed on your machine to showcase building and deploying a containerized model servers.

 <details>